nitin00201/backend-colab/RENDER_DEPLOYMENT.md

 ### 3. Deploy

 1. Click "Create Web Service"
-2. Render will automatically build and deploy your application
+2. Render will automatically build and deploy your application using Node.js
 3. The deployment process may take a few minutes

 ## Troubleshooting

 ### Common Issues

-1. **Buildkit Connectivity Error**: This is a Render-specific issue.
-Make sure your Dockerfile is using the correct syntax and doesn't require buildkit features.
+1. **Build Failures**: Make sure all dependencies in package.json are correctly specified and available.

 2. **CORS Issues**: In production, the application allows all origins.
 If you want to restrict this, modify the CORS configuration in `src/server.js`.